 What if I’ve already been quoted for headless?

 Understand what performance improvements are possible without the headless investment.
-If optimization can achieve your goals, you’ve saved $50-70K.
+If optimization can reach your goals, you’ve saved $50-70K.

-If headless is genuinely necessary, you’ll have that validated by someone who’s built both approaches.
+If headless is necessary, you’ll have that validated by someone who’s built both approaches.

-How do I know if my store actually needs headless?
+How do I know if my store needs headless?

 Ask yourself: